Foundation of a Trading Companiy in Liechtenstein

 The legal form in which a Trading Company is set up will determine what the particular formation requirements are.

-Tax Advantages in Liechtenstein 1.
-Corporate Income Tax
+Tax Advantages of a Trading Company in Liechtenstein

-Special Taxation of Private Asset Structures (PAS)
+Preferential Taxation of Private Asset Structures (PAS)

 Exemption from Taxation

-Furthermore, income from intellectual property rights created or acquired on or after January 1st, 2011 is subject to an 80% tax exemption.
+Furthermore, income from intellectual property rights created or acquired on or after 1st January 2011 is subject to an 80% tax exemption.
 The said income is consequently subject to an effective tax rate of 2.5%.

 The Carrying Forward of Losses and Group Taxation

-Value-added Tax (VAT.)
+Value added Tax (VAT.)